C

 3.6.5.
 Structure-time function

 3.6.6.
-The Periodic Table of Structuring (PTS) (The "orderliness" of structure-time)
+The Periodic Table of Structuring (PTS) (The "orderliness"

 3.6.7.
 Clocks in the multistructure-space